Trigger warning: Diet culture and disordered eating.

 "The diet focuses on consuming a low calorie diet of foods rich in SIRTs (sirtuins) —a family of proteins that have been shown to play a key role in keeping cells healthy and may reduce inflammation and slow aging," says Izquierdo.
 "The thought is that by eating these foods, certain genes will be turned on which boost metabolism and burn fat."

 The Sirtfood Diet is based around calorie restriction and eating from a specific list of foods.
 If you decide to try the diet, you'll see that it's split into two phases that extend over 21 days—the first phase is seven days and the second phase lasts 14 days.

 On days four through seven, the daily calorie intake is upped to 1,500, and you're encouraged to consume two green juices and two meals per day.
 The diet's second phase allows for three Sirtfood meals and a green juice each day.
-If you decided to continue beyond the first 21 days, there's no longer a calorie restriction, but you’re encouraged to eat three meals rich in sirtfoods each day, along with a green juice.
+If you decide to continue beyond the first 21 days, there's no longer a calorie restriction, but you’re encouraged to eat three meals rich in sirtfoods each day, along with a green juice.

 - Green tea